Drug Rehab for Women & Mothers

 – One out of every 10 pregnant women use alcohol

-By not reaching out for help, the mother is not only putting her life in jeopardy but putting the child at high risk for possible birth defects, heart problems, respiratory problems, low birth weight, SIDS, seizures and stillbirth.
-It is crucial that any woman struggling with addiction reach out for addiction treatment and comply with medical recommendations.
+By not reaching out for help, the mother is not only putting her life in jeopardy but putting the child at high risk for possible birth defects, heart problems, respiratory problems, low birth weight, SIDS, seizures, and stillbirth.
+It is crucial that any woman struggling with addiction reach out to a drug rehab for women and comply with medical recommendations.
 It may be challenging to undergo the recovery process, but for most, it would be devastating to lose a child due to withdrawal or their own resistance to treatment.
 Recovery is possible.
 It may be time-consuming, but recovery will allow the mother to be fully present in the child’s life and help provide stability for the family.

 Breaking through denial and shame is the first step, but once a pregnant woman overcomes the stigma of seeking help, what about logistics?
 As mentioned, many women who can accept that they need help still struggle to find the financial support necessary to get it and lack a support system to care for their children during treatment.